jadeforrest/rails-nginx-passenger-ubuntu/README.markdown

 DNS
 ---

-Point DNS as correct IP
+Point DNS at correct IP (for me at Linode), configure Linode DNS in control panel

 Installing git
 ----------------